 The Curate’s Egg

 Animal Kingdom, about a family of heist robbers, is a good example of a film that relies chiefly on the quality of its acting and the strength of its ambiguities, whilst also being hampered by the convolutions and contrivances of its plot, leading not to the ambiguous but the vague.
 Awarded at Sundance, well-received by numerous critics including Peter Bradshaw in the Guardian, David Michod's first feature can be seen as a great actor's film but a less interesting director's work.
-Now obviously the elements of a film aren't easily separated, and one often feels watching a movie a curious holistic integration for better or for worse: not quite how the direction integrates performance, lighting and music; or how the performances disintegrate next to the meretriciousness of the camerawork, how the story creates implausible characterisation.
+Now obviously the elements of a film aren't easily separated, and one often feels watching a movie a curious holistic integration for better or for worse: we aren't inclined to muse over how the direction integrates performance, lighting and music; or how the performances disintegrate next to the meretriciousness of the camerawork, how the story creates implausible characterisation.
 But if we look more closely we can often see how an aspect of the film is augmenting or damaging another element.

 A brilliant instance of augmentation comes in Ingmar Bergman's The Passion of Anna.
 Fine performances are brought out all the more by Bergman's shot choice at a meal where the four leading characters share their thoughts.
 The director could have offered a camera that concentrates in medium shot on the four actors as they talk, perhaps dollying round the table as the camera shows both the person talking and those listening.
 Or he could have offered a shot/counter shot style that cuts from the person talking to another character interjecting.
 Instead Bergman holds on the face of the person talking even when someone interrupts.
 As each character explains how they feel about life, work, religion, so Bergman offers a tight close-up that creates an enclosed, slightly threatened space, where the characters seem to be defending themselves all the more strongly from the interjections of others by virtue of Bergman refusing the cutaway to the person interrupting.
 The actors very much perform well the self-justificatory moment they are given by Bergman's script, but the direction hems them in so that the self-expression becomes even more self-oriented.

-An example of dilution would be Chen Kiege's Killing Me Softly, where Joseph Fiennes' character explains to new lover Heather Graham how during a mountaineering expedition he lost his lover.
+An example of dilution would be Chen Kaige's Killing Me Softly, where Joseph Fiennes' character explains to new lover Heather Graham how during a mountaineering expedition he lost his lover.
 Though the film is very much predicated on Fiennes' mystery, the film moves into slow motion flashback as he explains what went wrong, and the music cues the audience's pity.
 Maybe the film would have been better concentrating on Graham's face as Fiennes talks, allowing her to register how she feels about a man telling her he lost the woman he loved.
 The way it is filmed, Graham is allowed reactions, but no reflection within the reaction as the film, instead of cutting back to her and holding on her face, goes into flashback.
 It would be unfair to say that Graham gives a bad performance, even to say that she is only badly directed - which would indicate how she moves through screen space in the hands of the director.
 It is bigger than this: the film is directed, edited and scored to reduce her performance to clich.
 Shortly afterwards, after she goes home to her partner, after she tells him that she has met someone, he knocks over the flowers on the table and Chen gives us a close up of the flowers on the floor.
 Instead of concentrating on Graham's face, he again focuses on something else and dilutes the potential texture of the performance in directorial histrionics and obviousness.

 Animal Kingdom is interesting because it doesn't at all destroy the performances.
 Nobody is likely to say that the acting is laughable as they might of Graham and Fiennes's, but it isn't quite augmentative either.
 There is a disjunction here between the performances and the direction, as if the actors are in a naturalistic piece of cinema; yet the director is offering a more stylised work than the actors require, evident in the numerous rack focuses and the slow-mo imagery.
 It is in such moments that Michod doesn't quite trust his cast, while it is more that the cast shouldn't quite trust their director.
 This isn't at all to say the film is badly directed; more that it doesn't quite find a directorial equivalent to the fine acting elicited.